 Our Cape Town Clinic has moved.

-Our Cape Town allergy clinic has moved from Library Square in Claremont to 35 Finsbury Avenue in Newlands 7700.
+Our Cape Town allergy clinic is now situated at 35 Finsbury Avenue in Newlands 7700.
 The Johannesburg allergy clinic remains at 200 Rivonia Road in Morningside.
-The consultation fee (which includes allergy tests) has increased to R1250 for 2015 due to weakening rand and increased cost of allergy testing reagents imported from Stallergenes in Europe.
+The consultation fee (which includes allergy tests) is R1250.